cprevost4/enhanced_scott/README.md

  In order to run the demo files, you will need to:
  - Download and install Tensorlab 3.0: https://www.tensorlab.net
+ - Download the dataset from the AVIRIS website: https://aviris.jpl.nasa.gov/dataportal/

   Please quote the corresponding paper if you decide to use these codes.